AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 Sets the desired date range.
 There are two important components to this setting:

 * **Interval**: The date granularity that you want to view data in.
 Valid options include Hourly, Daily, Weekly, Monthly, and Quarterly.
-The same date range can have different intervals which affects the number of data points in the chart and the number of columns in the table.
+The same date range can have different intervals which affect the number of data points in the chart and the number of columns in the table.
 For example, viewing a report spanning three days with daily granularity would show only three data points, while a report spanning three days with hourly granularity would show 72 data points.
 * **Date**: The starting and ending date of the project.
 Date range presets are available for your convenience, or you can use the calendar selector to set the exact desired date.